 San (noun) – Southern African Bushmen, a member of that group, or their language.
 From the Nama sān (meaning “aboriginals”, “settlers” or gatherers).
 There is some debate on the use of “San” versus “Bushman”.

-scale, scaly (verb and adjective, informal) – To scale something means to steal it.
+scale, scaly (verb and adjective) – To scale something means to steal it.
 A scaly person is not to be trusted.

 separate development (noun) – Grand apartheid euphemism for segregation and the “homelands” policy.
 The argument was that the different races, separated in a single country, would be allowed to develop according to their own ability and culture.
 The reality was gross exploitation and poverty for black South Africans, and undeserved and unbalanced prosperity for the country’s white people.